sudo-della/cybersecurity_analyst_internship_oasis_infobyte/Task_01_Nmap_Network_Scanning/nmap_scan_results.md

 - The local Virtual Mechine of "10.0.2.15" shows all the ports are closed, which shows it is a good security posture for a test machine.

 ## Conclusion
+This part of the project demostrated how to identify active hosts, open ports and running services through the use of Nmap.
+The findingd show the improtance of monitoring network services and securing open ports to reduce vulnerabilites.